d2l-ai/berkeley-stat-157/index.md

 instructors, plus office hours by the instructors and TAs.
 Evaluation is based on a midterm exam (20%), homework (30%), and a research project (50%) which will be presented in lieu of an end-of-course exam.
-The research project is evaluated via organization (10% each for registering on time and talking to the TAs), mid-project report (20%), presentation (30%) and final report (30%).
 As part of the course you will be performing work that's similar to research leading up to a paper.

 ## Assignments